yanbe/docker-ffmpeg-nvenc-centos6/README.md

 reboot
 ```

-After reboot, ensure all drivers are loaded correctly.
+After reboot, ensure all drivers are loaded correctly and device files are created.

 ```